Tampa/servicemaster/README.md

 servicemaster -p
 ```

-This will just print with cat piped to less (cat config.toml | less)
+This will just print the config file to stdout, including the size of the file

 ## Colorschemes

-You can add your own colorschemes to the configuration file or change the existing ones
+You can add your own colorschemes to the configuration file or change the existing ones.

-You can list all available colorschemes with:
+List all available colorschemes with:

 ```bash
 servicemaster -l
 ```

-You can switch between colorschemes with the '+' and '-' keys.
+Switch between colorschemes using the '+' and '-' keys.

 ### Screenshots with 10 different colorschemes (Kitty terminal, Nerd Fonts)